-The second cut to be taken from the band's debut album - Whatever People Say I Am, That's What I'm Not - the track told the dark tale of prostitution in the Neepsend area of Sheffield.
+The second cut to be taken from the band's debut album - Whatever People Say I Am, That's What I'm Not - When The Sun goes Down told the dark tale of prostitution in the Neepsend area of Sheffield.

-Watch the Paul Fraser directed video, which starred Lauren Socha (Misfits) and Stephen Graham (This Is England) above.
+Watch the Paul Fraser directed video, which starred Lauren Socha (Misfits) and Stephen Graham (This Is England and Line Of Duty) here.

-If the 3:28 promo isn't enough to make you feel bad, then Scummy Man (the longer film which it was taken from) definitely will.
+If the promo isn't enough to make you feel depressed, then Scummy Man (the longer film it was taken from) definitely will.